 You can check out our roundup of other smartphones with the best battery life for other alternatives.

 Why should you buy this: You’re on a strict budget, but you still want a powerful phone

 Who’s it for: Bargain buyers who want a steady Android phone

-How much will it cost: $200-$250
+How much will it cost: $280-$350

 Should you buy now or wait?

 It’s best to buy your phone unlocked if possible, as they can be used on any network, so you’ll be able to switch carriers and keep your phone if you want.
 Buying your phone unlocked also means you’ll avoid carrier bloatware like extra apps and services you don’t need.
 If you are an Android user, it also means the carriers can’t hold back your software updates.
 If your phone is just a year old or less, you really don’t need to get a new one.

 Which OS is best for you?